zanaptak/TypedCssClasses/README.md

 ### resolutionFolder

 A custom folder to use for resolving relative file paths.
+(Default is the project root folder.)

 ## Notes